decentralizado/binance-historical-data-crawler/README.md

 We intend to support and implement the following features:

 - [ ] Templating of output files (to dynamically support other formats)
+- [ ] Exactly expected results instead of the aproximate
 - [ ] Configuration through YAML file
 - [ ] Automated CI/CD pipelines with GitHub Actions (Lint, Test, Security Analysis, etc.)
 - [ ] Automated releases of binaries (Windows, Linux, MacOS)